Rubini-Siva/embedUR-Task1-Contact-List/README.md

 Description :

-   The Database will contain all the contact information.
-I will be fetched and displayed on the webpage using the Golang server which interacts with the backend and frontend.
-Changes such as adding new contacts, deleting contacts etc.. will be reflected in the webpage by refreshing it.
+   The Database contains all the contact information.
+It will be fetched and displayed on the webpage using the Golang server which interacts with the backend and frontend.
+Manipulation such as adding new contacts, deleting contacts etc.. in the database will be reflected in the webpage by refreshing it.
 This application only displays the contact list where we can search particular contacts by name, gender, role, and location.
 Also, When click the details button, details about the specific contact will be displayed.
+In Docker, separate images will be created for task1 (frontend), backend, and postgres (database).
+The images once pushed, will be containerized.
+Start the container to host the webpage.

 Run the application :